Context: Governance and Policy Development and Oversight Among Michigan's Public Universities

 Each board shall have general supervision of its institution and the control and direction of all expenditures from the institution’s funds.

-Institutional Oversight by Gubernatorial-appointed and Popularly-elected Governing Boards
+Institutional Oversight by Appointed and Elected Governing Boards

 All of the state’s public universities are overseen by governing boards consisting of a diverse array of leaders with expertise and experience in the private and non-profit sectors.
-The governor of Michigan appoints the members of the governing boards of all of the state’s public universities except for those at the University of Michigan, Michigan State University, and Wayne State University, who are elected via statewide popular elections.
+The Governor of Michigan appoints the members of the governing boards of the state’s public universities, except for those at Michigan State University, the University of Michigan, and Wayne State University, who are elected via statewide popular elections.
+Appointed members are also subject to the advice and consent of the Michigan Senate.
 Regardless of the selection process, all governing boards have eight members serving staggered eight-year terms, with the university presidents serving as an ex-officio member of the board.
 Each board carries a popular mandate to govern, whether delegated directly from the citizens or through the Governor.

 The elected and appointed governing boards are charged with overseeing key university policy and fiscal matters involving such issues as institutional expenditures, student enrollment, academic programs, tuition and financial aid, and capital projects.
 They are also responsible for upholding core principles that are integral to American higher education, such as academic freedom, academic integrity, shared governance, and freedom of speech and of expression.

 Public University Collaboration with the Governor and Legislature